What is TMJ & TMD?

 Facial Pain

-There is considerable evidence proving the uniformity of your bite, and teeth supporting ligaments and muscles of your jaw play factors in TMD.
+The uniformity of your bite, and teeth that support ligaments and muscles in your jaw play huge factors in TMJ disorders (TMD).
 While the exact causes are unknown, there are still some other factors that are believed to contribute to TMD -- these factors include:

 -